2017 NACSA Leadership Conference Remarks

 What an inspiring introduction we just saw – hearing directly from the people whose choices are making a difference.
 And from Miguel whose life was changed because of a decision made by an authorizer just like you.

 Our choices matter for the millions of students who deserve better.
-Who deserve a school that will be bold and creative and prepare them for a life of unlimited opportunity.
+Who deserve a school that will be bold and creative and prepares them for a life of unlimited opportunity.

 I want to thank Greg Richmond, who has made NACSA a tremendous resource to all of us.
 It’s a pleasure to work with Greg on the NACSA board, and it’s a pleasure to work with Greg in my capacity as the authorizer in DC.